Interstellar dust production, destruction and effects of dust depletion in galaxies: Chemical Evolution Modelling of Interstellar Dust

-Together with C and O, the set of refractory elements most frequently discussed in astrophysical applications include Mg, Si, Fe and together contribute to most of the dust mass in the ISM \cite{whittet2010}.
-Many of the observed properties of interstellar dust are normally reproduced with models that include silicates (inorganic dust particles having on [SiO$_4$]$^{4-}$ as building block, that can have a largely varying composition \cite{rimola2021}) and graphitic or amorphous carbon dust (examples are CH$_4$ ices \cite{lodders2003}).
-In Table \ref{table_tcond}, I summarise the most frequent compounds in dust and the the equilibrium condensation Temperature values for a Solar-System composition gas \cite{lodders2003} for the chemical elements discussed in this review.\\ Among these, O is regarded as refractory despite its low condensation temperature, whereas N is not considered refractory (see also Jenkins \cite{jenkins2009}). a few works showed how this migh not be always true, Based on a collection of both indirect and direct evidence\cite{calura2009,jenkins2009,kimura2015}, the refractory nature of S is controversial.
+Among elements that are usually present in grains, O is regarded as refractory despite its low condensation temperature, not too far from the one of volatile elements like N, with T$_{cond}$ = 131 \cite{lodders2003}.
+Based on a collection of both indirect and direct evidence \cite{calura2009,jenkins2009,kimura2015}, the refractory nature of S is controversial.
 S is characterised by a condensation temperature higher than the ones of other elements generally depleted, such as C and O, and for the fact that in cometary dust particles, S is present in iron sulfide (FeS) grains \cite{lodders2003,calura2009,jenkins2009} and, moreover, is known to be abundant in protoplanetary discs \cite{Kama2019}.
 Based on these results, if anything, S is expected to be depleted mostly in dense molecular gas \cite{Laas2019}.
 However, for reasons that will become clear later on, unless otherwise stated, in all the cases discussed here S will be regarded as a volatile element.

+Finally, the \% depletion fractions (last column of Table \ref{table_tcond}) are estimated mostly from ultraviolet absorption-line data in cool interstellar clouds toward $\zeta$ Oph \cite{savage1996} and from atomic column densities measured in 243 Galactic lines of sight \cite{jenkins2009}.
+Observations of diffuse interstellar clouds show that gas-phase depletions span a wide range, from mild values (40--60\%) for volatile elements such as C, O, to factors $>99\%$ for heavily refractory elements like Fe, Ti, and Ca. This depletion pattern correlates strongly with condensation temperature, with higher-T$_{cond}$ elements being more heavily depleted \cite{savage1996}, reflecting their preferential incorporation into dust grains, although the exact pattern may be modified by grain growth and destruction processes in the ISM.

-\subsection{General chemical evolution equations in a single-phase gas}
+\subsection{General Chemical Evolution Equations in a Single-Phase Gas}